ibm-cloud-docs/cloud-object-storage/manage-scc.md

 4. Only the IP addresses in the range `fe80:021b::0/64` will be allowed to make requests.
 5. Activity tracking must be enabled for both read and write requests.
 6. The bucket cannot be allowed to grow past 10 TiB (10995116277760 bytes).

+For step-by-step instructions using the UI and API, see [Working with config rules](/docs/security-compliance?topic=security-compliance-rules).
+{:tip}

 The rule would look like the following: